John F. Sattler: Biography

 Sattler was born on March 21, 1949, and raised in the Pittsburgh suburb of Monroeville, Pennsylvania.
 He received his commission as second lieutenant in June 1971, following graduation from the United States Naval Academy, where he earned a Bachelor of Science degree in Economics.
 Sattler was an accomplished wrestler at the Naval Academy, and qualified and wrestled in the NCAA national tournament three different years.

 In February 1972, after completing The Basic School (TBS), he was transferred to 2nd Battalion, 4th Marines in Okinawa where he served as a Rifle Platoon Commander.
 Returning to the United States in 1973, he was assigned to the Reserve Division at Headquarters Marine Corps where he served until his reassignment to Amphibious Warfare School as a student in 1976.
 Graduating with honors in 1977, he was assigned to The Basic School where he served as a Tactics Instructor, Staff Platoon Commander (SPC), and an Infantry Officer Course Instructor.

 Following his tour at Marine Corps Base Quantico, Sattler returned to 2nd Battalion, 4th Marines on Okinawa for duty as Battalion Operations Officer.
 Upon return to the United States in 1981, he served as Infantry Weapons Procurement Officer at Headquarters Marine Corps until 1985.
 He graduated with honors from Marine Corps Command and Staff College in 1986, and reported to 2nd Marine Division for his third tour with 2nd Battalion, 4th Marines, this time as the executive officer.

-In 1988, Sattler was assigned as Commander, Ground Combat Element for Special Purpose MAGTF 4-88.
-After serving as J-3, Ground Officer for Joint Operation Solid Shield, he spent one year at Headquarters Marine Corps before being assigned to the Industrial College of the Armed Forces (ICAF) at the National Defense University, Washington, D.C.
+In 1988, Sattler was assigned as Commander, Ground Combat Element for Special Purpose Marine Air-Ground Task Force 4-88.
+SPMAGTF 4-88 was a ad-hoc collection of units, not part of the usual Marine Expeditionary Unit cycle, that was deployed in the Persian Gulf/Arabian Gulf in 1988, the year of Operation Preying Mantis.
+He served as J-3, Ground Officer for Operation Solid Shield, a large-scale amphibious training exercise in the Atlantic, which included the 4th and 6th Marine Expeditionary Brigades from the II Marine Expeditionary Force, and Army elements from the XVIII Airborne Corps; the 82nd Airborne Division; and the 101st Airborne Division (Air Assault).
+Following that assignment, he spent a year at Headquarters Marine Corps before being assigned to the Industrial College of the Armed Forces (ICAF) at the National Defense University, Washington, D.C.
 He graduated with distinction in June 1991 and reported for duty as Congressional Liaison Officer to the U.S. House of Representatives.
 He detached from this assignment in August 1995, and took command of 2nd Marine Regiment on August 12, 1995.